mbecker20/komodo/docsite/docs/file-paths.md

-# file paths
+# File Paths

-when working with monitor, you might have to configure file or directory paths.
+When working with monitor, you might have to configure file or directory paths.

-## relative paths
+## Relative Paths

 Where possible, it is better to use relative file paths.
 Using relative file paths removes the connection between the process being run and the particular server it runs on, making it easier to move things between servers.